dherault/react-block-text/react-block-text/README.md

 `getUrl` should return the url of the image on your server based on the `imageKey`.
 Of course you can set `imageKey` directly to the URL and make getUrl an identity function.

+### Create your own

+Create your own plugin based on the template provided by this repository and I'll add it here!

 ## License

 MIT